 If you were to know about ETH/EUR pair trading, you’d know that Ethereum is like bitcoin, in that its ether motivates a network of peers to validate transactions, secure the network, and achieve consensus about what exists and what actions have occurred.
 Its users are its managers and its compliance officers.
 But, unlike bitcoin, it contains some powerful tools to help developers, and others, create software services ranging from decentralized games to stock exchanges.

 Ethereum was conceived in 2013 by then-19-year-old Russian-Canadian Vitalik Buterin.
 Buterin had told bitcoin core developers that the platform needed a more robust scripting language for developing applications.
 When they rejected his idea, he decided to craft his own platform.
 ConsenSys was first off the block and launched to create Ethereum-based apps.
 Fast forward a couple of years, and the analogy is clear: Linus Torvalds is to Linux what Vitalik Buterin is to Ethereum.

-When discussing the rise of blockchain and Ethereum technology, Joseph Lubin, ConsenSys’s cofounder, says: “It became clear to me that instead of people wasting their time walking down the street with posters on sticks, we could all work together to just build the new solutions to this broken economy and society.”
+When discussing the rise of blockchain and Ethereum technology and how it is branching out onto blockchain for retail, Joseph Lubin, ConsenSys’s cofounder, says: “It became clear to me that instead of people wasting their time walking down the street with posters on sticks, we could all work together to just build the new solutions to this broken economy and society.”
 Don’t occupy Wall Street.
 Invent our own street.

 Like many entrepreneurs, Lubin has a bold mission, not just to build a great company but to solve important problems in the world.
 He deadpans that the company is a “blockchain venture production studio, building decentralized applications, mostly on Ethereum”.
 It sounds like pretty low-key, techie stuff.
 But, if implemented, the applications that ConsenSys is building would shake the windows and rattle the walls of a dozen industries.